Stem0794/tab-manager/README.md

 The core logic lives in `dashboard.js`, while `dashboard.html` defines the layout and `dashboard.css` contains styles. `manifest.json` configures the extension as a Chrome extension using Manifest V3.

 Feel free to modify these files and reload the extension using the **Reload** button on the extensions page.

+## Contributing

+Contributions are welcome!
+If you run into bugs or have ideas for improvements, please open an issue.
+To submit code, fork the repository and create a new branch for your changes.
+Once you've committed your work, push the branch and open a pull request describing your updates.

 ## License